-Michigan online poker sites are preparing to launch.
-The state’s online gambling expansion includes new products in the realms of legal online casinos, sportsbooks, and poker.
+Michigan online poker sites are currently preparing to launch.
+The state’s online gambling expansion includes new products including online poker sites but also allows for legal online casinos and online sportsbooks.

 Michigan, along with West Virginia, will soon join that list.
 Online casinos and poker in the Wolverine State will function in partnership with the state’s commercial and tribal casinos.
 The partnerships already in place will likely produce Michigan-only versions of partypoker and PokerStars.